 There Goes the Neighbourhood began with a close study of Redfern before expanding into international examples to provide a detailed exploration of how the phenomenon of gentrification is altering the relationship between democracy and demography around the world.

-Made possible with the support of Bec Dean, Performance Space
+Made possible with the vision and support of Bec Dean, Performance Space